GUIDE 2025

 Expected benefits for the grant writer role include a 403b, dental insurance, employee assistance programs, work-from-home privileges, and flexible scheduling.

 Furthermore, Indeed shows you what cities offer the best grant writer salaries.
-The cities in the U.S. that receive the highest pay for grant writers include Sacramento, New York City, Omaha, Phoenix, and San Francisco.
+The U.S. cities that pay the highest for grant writers include Sacramento, New York City, Omaha, Phoenix, and San Francisco.

 You can set up customized job alerts based on specific salary estimates.
 As a result, you’ll only get job alerts for grant writer jobs with a particular salary and above.